williake/Exercise2/Part2/README.md

 ### Python

 Python provides both [Locks](http://docs.python.org/2.7/library/threading.html#lock-objects) (which are like mutexes) and [Queues](http://docs.python.org/2/library/queue.html) (which are kind of like channels).
-Solve the problem in whatever way you believe to be the simples.
+Solve the problem in whatever way you believe to be the simplest.